viorel-anghel/pgdump-kubernetes/README.md

 ## The pgdump.sh script

-This is a simple shell script based on `pg_dump` which is creating dumps for each database.
+This is a simple shell script based on `pg_dump` which is creating a sql dump for a database.

-A few notes on  how this may be different from other scripts founf on the net:
+A few notes on  how this may be different from other scripts found on the net:
 - using `pg_dump` (not `pg_dumpall`) and dumping each db in it's own file, see the `while` loop
 - carefully checking for errors
 - using environment variables `PGHOST PGPORT PGUSER PGPASSWORD` to simplify psql/pg_dump commands (see https://www.postgresql.org/docs/current/libpq-envars.html) and to be docker/kubernetes ready